sailccsa/sailccsa.github.io/_pages/index.md

 permalink: /

 ---
+## Race day number 1 and boatyard!
+Our first race of the season is quickly approaching on May 2nd and for our boatyard members, we're meeting on the 1st.

 ## Membership Forms
 Because navigation isn't clean and pretty yet, here's the membership forms you might be looking for:
 - [Membership](/assets/misc-files/CCSA-Membership-2021.pdf)